← Back to all articles

 These include McKesson Corporation, ExxonMobil, Kimberly-Clark, and many others.

 Irving currently does not have the housing supply to support employees from all these giant companies.
 And as more companies move in, demand for housing heats up.
-This competition has driven one-bedroom apartment rental prices up by 20% year over year.
+This competition has driven one-bedroom apartment rental prices up by 4% year over year, gradually steadying compared to the 20% increase the year prior.

 Richardson